KP228 (Early Roman Imported Baking Pan) [permalink]

 Fabric: 10R 6/6, light red; (thin surfaces): 5YR 5/6, yellowish red.
 Hard, gritty fabric with few mica and few, small, poorly sorted, small white and black inclusions.
 Imported.

 One large fragment preserves <25% of upper body and rim.
-Slight chipping along breaks; slight patches of plaster or encrustation on interior and exterior.
+Slight chipping along breaks; worn breaks; thin, wide patches of encrustation on interior and exterior.

 Published as